 When you invest in any type of marketing program, zooming out to understand the full scope of what you can do with it right from the start can be extremely valuable.
 While running digital ads and accessing traditional media still plays an important role, sponsorship brings your brand to life and gives you access to an entirely new platform.
-You just need to make sure it is the right one for your brand.
+You just need to make sure it is the right one for your brand and the audience you are looking to engage with.

 We regularly defy the myth that sponsorships end with branding or a logo on a car.
 In fact, some of our best work happens well behind the scenes by connecting marketing to business objectives and results, with no logos to even be seen.
 That's why we believe sponsorship can be an integral part of your marketing strategy and it doesn't require your entire marketing budget.
 You can treat it as strategic supplement to your existing promotional strategy, including the work you are doing in digital and broadcast.